Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many balloons does she have now?

 ### Answer interpretation
     The answer is the unknown value of balloons owned by Jane at the end of the problem.

 ## Data extraction

 ### Sentence 1
     balloons owned by Jane = 14

 ### Sentence 2
     balloons owned by Jane + 6

 ## Correct response
     20 balloons

 ***

+time_starting
 # Zoidberg Solution

 ## The problem
     Mrs. Jones bought some bananas.
 Her family ate 5 bananas.
 She gave the remaining 4 bananas to her friends.
 How many bananas did she buy in the beginning?

 ## Digested problem
     Mrs.     	Jones    	bought   	some     	bananas  	.
     NNP      	NNP      	VBD      	DT       	NNS      	.